ash-jensen/Auto_Repair_Scheduling_Application/README.txt

 7. Exit program by clicking Exit button and confirming exit, or by clicking X in upper right-hand corner

 Report Description for A3f:
-This report tells the user how many customers are currently saved in the database.
+This report tells the advisor how many customers are currently saved in the database.